MestreLion/git-tools/README.md

 *Resolve rebase conflicts and failed cherry-picks by favoring 'theirs' version*

 When using `git rebase`, conflicts are usually wanted to be resolved by favoring the `working branch` version (the branch being rebased, *'theirs'* side in a rebase), instead of the `upstream` version (the base branch, *'ours'* side).
 But `git rebase --strategy -X theirs` is only available from git 1.7.3.
 For older versions, `git-rebase-theirs` is the solution.
-Despite the name, it's also useful for fixing failed cherry-picks
+Despite the name, it's also useful for fixing failed cherry-picks.

 git-restore-mtime